mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 - Error handling: there needs to be something that maps Rust errors into Elixir atoms so that we could easily handle them.
-- Rustler traits: typically your functions and structs will need to derive from appropriate traits so they can be usable inside Elixir (only the public parts of it of course).
+- Rustler traits: typically your functions and structs will need to derive the implementation from appropriate traits so they can be usable inside Elixir (only the public parts of it of course).

 ## Setup